angular/angular/aio/content/guide/http.md

 Instead they return observables of `HttpEvent<any>`.

 That's because interceptors work at a lower level than those `HttpClient` methods.
 A single HTTP request can generate multiple _events_, including upload and download progress events.
-The `HttpResponse` class itself is actually an event, whose type is `HttpEventType.HttpResponseEvent`.
+The `HttpResponse` class itself is actually an event, whose type is `HttpEventType.Response`.

 Many interceptors are only concerned with the outgoing request and simply return the event stream from `next.handle()` without modifying it.